 EC Council’s definition is very similar, “threat intelligence is the analysis of data using tools and techniques to generate meaningful information about existing or emerging threats targeting the organization that helps mitigate risks”.

-The purpose of cyber threat intelligence is to help institutions and organizations understand the risks of cyber-attacks or cyber threats.
-These attacks can range from zero-day attacks, crypto viruses, APTs (Advanced Persistent Threat), botnets, or exploits.
-These threats are reported with the intelligence activities after reviewed by CTI analysts to provide special protection methods to assist in an active defense in your organization.
+Cyber threat intelligence aims to help institutions and organizations understand the risks of cyber attacks or cyber threats.
+These attacks can range from zero-day attacks, crypto viruses, APTs (Advanced Persistent Threats), botnets, or exploits.
+These threats are reported with the intelligence activities after being reviewed by CTI analysts to provide special protection methods to assist in an active defense in your organization.

 The skilled, well-funded, well-organized, and highly-sophisticated cyber attackers use techniques that reveal security strategies to the technology alone.
-In order to develop a defense strategy against attackers, organizations need to know how hackers operate, how they function, and what techniques they use.
+To develop a defense strategy against attackers, organizations need to know how hackers operate, how they function, and what techniques they use.

-Cyber-threat intelligence allows companies to identify the dynamics and consequences of risks, to improve security plans, structures, and to reduce their attack potential to minimize damage and defend their network.
+Cyber-threat intelligence allows companies to identify the dynamics and consequences of risks, improve security plans and structures, and reduce their attack potential to minimize damage and defend their network.

 CTI can identify and analyze cyber threats against your business.
 Therefore, CTI can help you to:

-Various threatening knowledge and theoretical approaches are useful at various businesses’ level.
+Various threatening knowledge and theoretical approaches are useful at various businesses’ levels.
 The four categories of cyber threat intelligence have to do with different objectives: